-Wallonia is also the third most attractive region in Europe for locating an e-commerce distribution centre*.
+Wallonia, 3rd most attractive region in Europe for locating an e-commerce distribution centre*

 It obtains the top score among the Top 6 regions (PwC study) for ‘work flexibility’ and has committed to a vast investment plan (€300 million) in favour of the digital economy: Digital Wallonia, one of the measures of which aims to favour e-commerce by acting on the value chain.

 * PwC study commissioned by the Flemish Institute for Logistics (VIL)